aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-pictures/_index.md

 There are two possible ways to control the positioning of pictures using Aspose.Cells:

 - Proportional positioning: define a position proportional to the row height and width.
-- Absolute positioning: define the exact position on the page where the image will be inserted, for example, 40 pixels to the left and 20pixels below the edge of the cell.
+- Absolute positioning: define the exact position on the page where the image will be inserted, for example, 40 pixels to the left and 20 pixels below the edge of the cell.

 ### **Proportional Positioning**

-Developers can position the pictures proportional to row height and column width using the [**UpperDeltaX**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltax) and [**UpperDeltaY**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltay) properties of the [**Aspose.Cells.Drawing.Picture**](https://reference.aspose.com/cells/net/aspose.cells.drawing/picture) object.
+Developers can position the pictures proportionally to row height and column width using the [**UpperDeltaX**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltax) and [**UpperDeltaY**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltay) properties of the [**Aspose.Cells.Drawing.Picture**](https://reference.aspose.com/cells/net/aspose.cells.drawing/picture) object.
 A [**Picture**](https://reference.aspose.com/cells/net/aspose.cells.drawing/picture) object can be obtained from the [**Pictures**](https://reference.aspose.com/cells/net/aspose.cells.drawing/picturecollection) collection by passing its picture index.
 This example places an image in the F6 cell.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-Pictures-PositioningPictures-ProportionalPositioning-1.cs" >}}